-REMINDER - All dues payments should be paid by check payable to "Tau Epsilon Phi Fraternity, Inc." and mailed to - Tau Epsilon Phi Fraternity, Inc., 400 Broadway, #718, Troy, NY 12181.
+PLEASE NOTE - Effective January 1, 2022 - All dues' payments should be paid by check payable to "Tau Epsilon Phi Fraternity, Inc." and mailed to - Tau Epsilon Phi Fraternity, Inc., 400 Broadway, #718, Troy, NY 12181.
 If you wish to pay online, you will be required to pay any online transaction fees.
+Conversely, you can also pay via VENMO at no additional charge at - @tepfraternity

 Failure to report active membership and submit dues may have a negative impact on the fraternity as a whole so it is imperative that rosters and dues are addressed in a timely manner.
-Possible consequences that may ensue from the National office after discussion with the Grand Council will vary depending on the pattern of the chapter/colony and could include:
+Possible consequences that may ensue from the National office after discussion with the Grand Council will vary depending on the pattern of the chapter/provisional chapter and could include: